Languages

 The structure includes three communities - Flemish, French and German-speaking - and three regions: Flanders in the north where the official language is Dutch; Wallonia in the south where French is the official tongue and Brussels, the capital, where French and Dutch share official language status.
 Wallonia has a 70,000-strong German-speaking minority.

-Tensions between the two main language communities sometimes run high, and the right-wing Flemish nationalist party, Vlaams Belang, wants independence for the Flanders region.
-But opinion polls show that most Belgians want to maintain the federation.
+Tensions between the two main language communities sometimes run high, and the issue has brought down several governments, creating frequent political instability.
+Opinion polls suggest most Belgians want to maintain the federation, but separatist parties often score well in Flanders.

 Belgium also has a small colonial legacy in Africa: in Rwanda, Burundi and the Democratic Republic of Congo - once Zaire.